bizboz1981/ms2_pokemon_memory_match/README.md

 [Credits](#credits)
 [References & Resources Used](#references--resources-used)

+# Project Background & Summary
+This game was driven by several motivating factors: a desire to make a game that I, and my children, would enjoy playing; a general desire to push myself technically; and a specific desire to work with REST APIs.
+After toying with the idea of making a side-scroller, I fairly quickly decided that this was not only very risky, but wouldn't necessarily provide the broadest learning opportunities.
+A card pair-matching game, however, would be flexible enough to allow a very simple version (at its most basic), but could also be extended and refined almost infinitely depending on how much time, energy and (not least) imagination I had.
+My hope was to use the PokeAPI to get enough data to make any of a large number of cards without having to resort to hard-coding a small number of image files in my project directories.
+I knew this was theoretically possible because I had seen a [similar project](https://github.com/jamesqquick/javascript-memory-match/tree/master) on YouTube.
+I must credit this project for my initial version of the ```loadPokemon()``` function (although I have reworked it incrementally over the course of the project).
+I was determined not to include any code I don't fully understand, so I must also credit [CodeCademy.com](http://codecademy.com) for the crash course on asynchronous javascript that was invaluable to my learning journey.

+Apart from asynchronous javascript, the use of ```localStorage``` was completely new to me, and while relatively challenging to get right, it was at least more intuitive than ```async...await```.
+I also found the timer to be somewhat unintuitive, as well as

 <!--------------------------------------------------------User Experience -->
-# User Experience (UX)
+# U
 ## User Stories
 ### First Time Visitor Goals
 1. As a First Time Visitor, I want to easily understand the main purpose of the game and how to play it.
 2. As a First Time Visitor, I want to be able to start a new game quickly and without confusion.
 3. As a First Time Visitor, I want the game to be visually appealing and engaging.
 ### Returning Visitor Goals
 1. As a Returning Visitor, I want to see any new features or improvements in the game.
 2. As a Returning Visitor, I want to challenge myself by beating my previous scores or times.
 3. As a Returning Visitor, I want to find a way to give feedback about the game.
 ### Frequent Visitor Goals
 1. As a Frequent Visitor, I want to see my highest scores and fastest times displayed.
 2. As a Frequent Visitor, I want to experience smooth game-play without any bugs or issues.
 3. As a Frequent Visitor, I want to be informed about any upcoming updates or new features.

 <!--------------------------------------------------------Features -->
 # Features & Structure
 ## Existing Features
-##### Menu & Navigation
+##### Landing Page, Menu & Navigation
+The landing page is designed to be visually appealing and simple.
+The user is presented with three buttons, which are clearly labelled, and should be very intuitive.
+Because this is a single page application, the buttons are not links to other pages; rather, they are controlled by javascript that shows and hides DOM elements depending on what has been clicked.
+This is achieved in two ways: firstly by adding or removing an html class attribute "hidden" (with associated css selector), and secondly by setting element.style.display = "none" (or "flex" etc.).
+The result is a much faster and user-friendly experience.
+This main menu is the section players return to after playing, checking the highscores, or reading the instructions.
 ##### How to Play
+The game is, in essence, very simple and is familiar to many.
+This familiarity cannot be assumed, however, and so a 'how to play' section is essential for an optimal user experience.
+This section provides simple instructions as well as a short video demonstrating gameplay.
 ##### Difficulty Selector
+After a player chooses 'New Game' they are prompted to choose the difficulty level.
+Difficulty can be adjusted in a simple but effective way: by increasing or decreasing the number of cards played with.
+At its simplest, the user plays with 8 cards (4 pairs), and at the other end of the scale, 24 cards (12 pairs).
 ##### Game Board
+When the player clicks 'Play', the menu items are hidden and the game board displayed.
+The correct number of cards are displayed according to the number of pairs (difficulty) chosen.
+In order to ensure the cards are arranged in the ideal manner for the screen size and number of pairs, the grid dimensions are hard-coded according to conditional logic in the javascript.
 ##### Score
 ##### Timer
 ##### Turn Counter